 Designing the substrate of a floor - just like all the other elements of a production area including columns, walls, equipment, and drains - depends a lot on the overall layout of the building.
 All elements together will affect how the substrate is installed, and where floor joints will be placed.

-Most substrates installed under a hygienic floor are cement-based.
-These are “in-situ” concrete structures installed directly on the ground or suspended from above.
+Hygienic floor finishes are typically installed on cementitious substrates.
+These are “in-situ” concrete structures installed directly on the ground or suspended structures.

 Screeds aren’t as thick as slabs and are normally used to provide falls, or to create a new floor base in a renovation project.
-Fully-bonded screeds follow the joint structure in the concrete substrate and are generally 75 mm thick or less.
-Non-bonded screeds are thicker.
+Screed can be fully-bonded or non-bonded.

 Substrate slabs of good design are characterized by the least number of joints possible, and placing them in low-risk areas.